All planning checklists

 Organise group transport

-Book any minibuses or large taxis required for travel between locations, especially for race days or Cotswolds trips.
+Pre-book minibuses or large taxis for Racecourse days and Cotswolds trips.

 Easy·Medium impact